Quick Summary

 The Scrum Alliance Pathway: CSM → A-CSM → CSP-SM (Certified Scrum Professional – ScrumMaster)

-The A-CSM is typically delivered as a 2-day intensive course led by Certified Scrum Trainers, focusing on real-world problem scenarios and advanced facilitation practice.
+A-CSM training is typically delivered as a 2-day intensive course led by Certified Scrum Trainers, focusing on real-world problem scenarios and advanced facilitation practice.

-What Makes It Different from CSM: The CSM taught you what Scrum is.
-The A-CSM teaches you how to navigate the messy reality of implementing it in organizations that don’t always cooperate.
+Because the CSM taught you what Scrum is, the A-CSM teaches you how to navigate the messy reality of implementing it on orgs that don’t always cooperate.

 - A product owner who keeps changing priorities mid-sprint

-- Development teams spread across ~~three~~ six time zones
+- Development teams spread across three to six time zones

 - Executives who want “agile” but resist the cultural changes